solo-fsw-projects/solo-fsw-projects.github.io/README.md

 - ProjectDesc
 - SupportStaff
 - SoloProjectOwner
-- ResearchProjectOwner
+- ResearchProjectOwner -->

+The base template was extended into two other templates, each with a specific purpose in mind.
+The [solo-python_package_repo_template](https://github.com/solo-fsw-projects/solo-python_package_repo_template) contains additional structure for creating (and distributing) a python project for pip using GitHub.
+The [solo-software_hardware_repo_template](https://github.com/solo-fsw-projects/solo-software_hardware_repo_template) contains additional structure aimed at projects involving both software and hardware.

 ### Python

 Python is a very commonly used programming language.
-Below are a few pointers for workflow, packages, etc.
+Below, we give a few pointers for the use of python.

 vscode
 spyder